trixi-framework/paper-2021-juliacon/pid_runs/README.md

   ```
   for the ideal GLM-MHD setup.
   Note, for either run command the mesh file `ConformBoxHeavilyWarped_04_mesh.h5` must be in the same folder as the `.ini` file.
-  Also, by default CMake will configure FLUXO to compile with MPI capabilities such that we must specify a single rank
+  Also, by default, CMake will configure FLUXO to compile with MPI capabilities such that one must specify a single rank
   for the serial PID comparison runs.
 - During a FLUXO simulation information about the current run is output to the screen according to the ini parameter
   `Analyze_dt`.
 It is within this output information that one finds the PID value.
 Below we show a portion of such
-  FLUXO output for a run using the `fluxo_parameter_euler_pid.ini` file.
+  FLUXO terminal output for a run using the `fluxo_parameter_euler_pid.ini` file.
   ```
   ------------------------------------------------------------------------------------------------------------------------------------
    Sys date   :    04.08.2021 11:53:51